kindone/cppproptest2/README.md

 `cppproptest` is a property-based testing library for C++.
 It focuses on usability with features included:

 * Out-of-box generators for primitives and standard containers
-* Set of powerful generator combinators for creating new generators from existing generators
+* Set of powerful generator combinators for creating new generators from existing ones
-* Shrinking capability for quickly finding root cause of a failure and automated debugging support
+* Shrinking capability for quickly finding root cause of a failure and automated debugging
 * Stateful testing support for testing state changes
 * Concurrency testing support for testing concurrent state changes